SNKK62/simple-lang/README.md

 # Simple Language in OCaml

-This compiler written in OCaml-yacc, OCaml-lex and OCaml based on [this book](https://www.rs.tus.ac.jp/mune/ccp/).
+This compiler is written in OCaml-yacc, OCaml-lex and OCaml based on [this book](https://www.rs.tus.ac.jp/mune/ccp/).

 ### Frontend